 Just a helpful list of 11 refreshing summer drinks to make at home this summer to help you beat the heat.

 You’d think we’d all be excited about summer.
-There are so many things to enjoy; summer break (but let’s be honest, we’ve been on break for months now due to this quarantine), fresh fruit, ice cream, and of course, the ice-cold drinks.
+There are so many things to enjoy; summer break (but let’s be honest, we’ve been on break for months now due to this quarantine), fresh fruit, ice cream, and of course, an ice-cold summer drink.
 But unfortunately, the thing about summers is that the heat is almost unbearable, going well above 40°C daily.

 But no need to worry!
 We‘ve got your back.
-While you’re sitting at home during this pandemic, try out some of these refreshing beverages to cool you down.
+While you’re sitting at home during this pandemic or working from home, try out some of these refreshing beverages to cool you down.
 Most of these drinks need ingredients that are already at home.
 And the best part?
 I’m super lazy, so these are tried and tested, EASY recipes.
 Let’s get started.

 1. Saudi Champagne